OfficeDev/office-js-docs-pr/docs/excel/excel-data-types-concepts.md

 ## Core concepts

-Use the [`Range.valuesAsJSON`](/javascript/api/excel/excel.range#valuesAsJson) property to work with data type values.
-This property is similar to [Range.values](/javascript/api/excel/excel.range#values), but `Range.values` only returns the four basic types: string, number, boolean, or error values. `Range.valuesAsJSON` can return expanded information about the four basic types, and this property can return data types such as formatted number values, entities, and web images.
+Use the [`Range.valuesAsJson`](/javascript/api/excel/excel.range#valuesAsJson) property to work with data type values.
+This property is similar to [Range.values](/javascript/api/excel/excel.range#values), but `Range.values` only returns the four basic types: string, number, boolean, or error values. `Range.valuesAsJson` can return expanded information about the four basic types, and this property can return data types such as formatted number values, entities, and web images.

 ### JSON schema